yutakatsuchida/simple-php-contact-form/README.md

 # Simple PHP Contact Form
-This is the most simple contact form with PHP.
+This is my private project, but I always welcome to receive suggestions and inquiries.
+I would update this project irregularly to increase my knowledge and skills of PHP.